sciserver/SciScript-Python/README.md

 ## Cloning the code locally:
     git clone http://github.com/sciserver/SciScript-Python.git

+## Setting configuration parameters:

+1.- Open `./py2/Config.py` and `./py3/Config.py`, and edit the API URLs and parameters to match those of your SciServer installation, according to the instructions and descriptions found therein.

 ## Manual Installation Process:

 1.- To install python 2 code, run `python setup.py install` while in the `./py2` directory.

 2.- To install python 3 code, run `python3 setup.py install` while in the `./py3` directory.

 ## Automatic Update/Installation process: